earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 ## Electromagnetic Spectrum

-To better understand multispectral remote sensing you need to know some basic principles of the electromagnetic spectrum.
+To better understand multispectral remote sensing, you need to know some basic principles of the electromagnetic spectrum.

 The electromagnetic spectrum is composed of a range of different wavelengths or